 - Throughout the Haruhi Suzumiya series, due to all the strange things that happen to Kyon, he develops into this.
 However, after a while, he leaves things to Yuki.
 After the Disappearance (Vanishment) movie, though, Kyon has the ability to bargain with aliens that have godlike powers.

 - The main protagonist in The Librarian starts out as an overage student who doesn't know when it's time to stop accumulating degrees and get a job instead—quite nerdy.
 Then he gets a job which requires him to be the hero.

-- Indiana Jones would probably appear as this to one of his students or neighbours, as college professor = nerd, but since we in the audience mostly get to see him in the field he probably doesn't qualify.
+- Indiana Jones would probably appear as this to one of his students or neighbors, as college professor = nerd, but since we in the audience mostly get to see him in the field he probably doesn't qualify.

-- Milo Thatch in Atlantis The Lost Empire starts out as an out-and-out nerd, but mans up and leads the final assault on the bad guys.
+- Milo Thatch in Atlantis: The Lost Empire starts out as an out-and-out nerd, but mans up and leads the final assault on the bad guys.

 - Neal Stephenson is fond of these:

-- Sangamon Taylor in Zodiac is an analytical chemist who spends most of his time (most of the words in the book, anyway) looking for traces of compounds with covalent chlorine (and other toxins), and talking to people about these issues.
+- Zodiac: Sangamon Taylor is an analytical chemist who spends most of his time (most of the words in the book, anyway) looking for traces of compounds with covalent chlorine (and other toxins), and talking to people about these issues.
 He also engages in a lot of spy-like activities (covert intelligence gathering, sabotage, misdirection, etc.) before the action gets really hot.

 - Although in his own narration, Harry Dresden portrays himself as a hardboiled detective, narration from his friends in side stories reveals he's really more this trope.
-Karrin Murphy in particular makes note of how things like his height can be either "awkward" or "imposing" and his pop culture knowledge can come off as clever quips or like a fact-checking nerd.
-She figures that being the kid who grew too tall before he got coordination is what made him such a stalwart defender of the weak: He's a Bully Hunter at heart.
+Karrin Murphy in particular makes note of how things like his height can be either "awkward" or "imposing" and his pop-culture knowledge can come off as clever quips or like a fact-checking nerd.
+She figures that being the kid who grew too tall before he got coordination is what made him such a stalwart defender of the weak: he's a Bully Hunter at heart.

-- As did Rodney McKay of Stargate Atlantis, who started out ejecting the clip from his gun while attempting to fire it to carrying and effectively wielding a P-90 and acting just as physically competent as Sheppard, the Lt.
+- Rodney McKay of Stargate Atlantis, who started out ejecting the clip from his gun while attempting to fire it to carrying and effectively wielding a P-90 and acting just as physically competent as Sheppard, the Lt.
 Colonel team leader.

 - John from Homestuck is quite the geek through and through (mostly about terrible movies, but also generally) and is generally something of The Fool, but as the comic evolves, he manages some pretty damn badass stuff.